-Locally Led acknowledges and seeks to learn from what is strong and positive in each community.
-It’s about working in partnership with communities towards goals, aspirations and opportunities identified by them.
-By working together, solutions are co-created for positive change, determined by local people.
+It acknowledges and seeks to learn from what is strong and positive.
+It’s about working in partnership towards goals, aspirations and opportunities identified by communities, organisations, schools/kura and population groups.
+By working together, solutions are co-created for positive change.

 This adaptive approach draws on lessons from past and current Sport NZ initiatives, including Active Communities Investment projects and He Oranga Poutama, along with other community-led development philosophies.

-The Locally Led Approach aims to challenge inequity in the system and work more closely with communities that face higher barriers to being physically active.
+The Locally Led Approach aims to challenge inequity in the system and work more closely with communities, organisations and groups that face higher barriers to being physically active.
 An important part of the approach is acknowledging that, as a sector, we do not have all the answers, and it is our responsibility to become partners, enablers and connectors and to identify new ways of working.
-Within a community there are multiple influences and challenges, as well as many organisations and agencies with their own agendas.
-To create positive change, we must put the interests, desires and needs of communities first and identify where sport and active recreation can play a positive role.
+Communities, organisations and groups face multiple influences and challenges, and many organisations and agencies have their own agendas.
+To create positive change, we must put the interests, desires and needs of communities first and identify where play, active recreation and sport can play a positive role.

-Across the country, many of our partners are taking a locally led approach to working alongside identified communities.
-They are seeking new partners at regional and local levels and to improve their understanding of the communities they are working with.
-Locally led is about using more targeted methods and integrating learning as an important part of the process.
-Once we understand what works, it is critical to effectively share the lessons and how they could benefit other communities across the country.
+Across the country, many of our partners are taking a Locally Led Approach to working alongside identified communities.
+They are seeking new partners to improve their understanding of the communities, organisations and groups they are working with.
+Locally Led is about using more targeted methods and integrating learning as an important part of the process.
+Once we understand what works, it is critical to effectively share the lessons and how they could benefit other communities, organisations and groups across the country.

 Principles Of The Locally Led Approach

-Locally Led principles aim to provide a framework for working well with communities, to help them deliver quality sport and active recreation experiences.
-They are relevant for any organisations seeking mutual benefit with the communities they aim to work with.
+Locally Led principles aim to provide a framework for working well with communities to help them deliver quality play, active recreation and sport experiences.

 The principles provide points of reference and critical questions to consider throughout all parts of the process, from planning and resource allocation to partnership and engagement, and implementation and evaluation.
 By aligning our thinking and actions to these principles, we are committing to a strengths-based approach where: